HungryTurtleCode/htc_website/jekyll/_posts/2015-12-27-jquery-keyboard-events.md

 ### You Talk Too Much; Show Me Some Code!

 Head over to the [Github repo](https://github.com/adiman9/hondadoubleside){:target="_blank"}<!--_--> and you will be able to get the video assets you need.
 You can also take a look at the code from the tutorial.

-### Video or Text Tutorial?
-Pick Your Side.

-I hate to discriminate, so I offer all my tutorials as both videos for us more visually inclined learners and as a full text based tutorial for those of you lovely people that prefer to read.
-Or maybe you want to read the tutorial then solidify that by watching the video?
-Or maybe you just want to leave now.
-Whatever floats your boat.

-## &#8220;Other Side&#8221; jQuery Video Tutorial

-{% include video-embed.html videoID="9NzKTSLceTc" %}

 ### Reading is cool though&#8230;